-Does your commercial guarantee bite?
+Does your guarantee bite? - .PDF file.

 It is common in commercial guarantee agreements for co-guarantors to have joint and several liability, so that each of them become ‘on the hook’, collectively and individually, pursuant to one contractual document.